chetbrennen/proxy-pilot/README.md

 proxy-pilot
 ===========

-Poor mans proxy configuration management solution.
+Poor mans proxy rules management solution.

 I will expand on this as I figure out exactly what I need this to do.
 I will start with it being a tool to manage the configurations across